amanparasher/amanparasher.github.io/_pages/about.md

 ## Engineering Scalable Data Infrastructure

-I am a **B.Tech graduate** in Computational Intelligence from SRM University, Chennai, and currently a **Data Engineer Intern at Mactores**, where I build production data pipelines that process real-time and batch workloads at scale.
+I am a **B.Tech graduate** in Artificial Intelligence from SRM University, Chennai, and currently a **Data Engineer Intern at Mactores**, where I build production data pipelines that process real-time and batch workloads at scale.

 As a **Databricks Certified Data Engineer Associate**, I work extensively with **Apache Spark, Delta Lake, and the Databricks Lakehouse platform**.
 I am currently pursuing the Professional certification to advance my expertise in distributed data systems.